shalikadulaj/IoT-Mini-Project-2-Data-Engineering-in-IoT-Pipeline/README.md

 - **MQTT Configuration and Management**: Setup and manage MQTT and MQTTSN clients for data communication.
 - **Data Synchronization**: Uses threading locks for thread-safe operations on shared data.

+---
+Linear regression is a statistical method used for modeling the relationship between a dependent variable and one or more independent variables.
+In the context of your code, the linear regression model is used for predictive analysis based on the historical data of temperature and pressure readings from IoT sensors.
+Here's how it works in your code:

+### How Linear Regression Model Works in General
+1. **Objective**: Linear regression aims to find a linear relationship between the independent variable(s) (predictors) and the dependent variable (outcome).
+It does this by fitting a linear equation to the observed data.

+2. **Linear Equation**: The equation of a simple linear regression is `y = a + bx + e`, where:
+   - `y` is the dependent variable (outcome).
+   - `x` is the independent variable (predictor).
+   - `a` is the y-intercept.
+   - `b` is the slope of the line.
+   - `e` is the error term.

+3. **Predictions**: Once the model parameters (`a` and `b`) are estimated from the training data, the model can make predictions for new, unseen data.

+### Implementation
+In our script, linear regression is used separately for temperature and pressure data.
+Here's the breakdown:

+1. **Data Preparation**: The last 10 readings of temperature or pressure data are used as the dataset.
+These readings form the dependent variable `y`, and their corresponding indices (time points) are the independent variable `x`.

+2. **Model Training**: A linear regression model is created and trained using this data.
+The training process involves finding the best-fit line that minimizes the difference between the predicted values and the actual data points.

+3. **Prediction**: After training, the model predicts the next temperature or pressure value.
+This is achieved by inputting the next index (i.e., the length of the temperature or pressure data array) into the trained model to forecast the subsequent reading.

+4. **Usage of Predicted Data**: These predicted values are then used to update a shared data structure (`combined_data`), which appears to be subsequently published to an MQTT topic.

+This implementation allows your system to not only process and analyze current sensor data but also to forecast future readings.
+This can be particularly useful for proactive monitoring and decision-making in IoT applications.
+---

 ### Getting Started

 #### ( click the arrow to open guidelines for each step )